 Fusing is still required in the cell taps for the battery management system.
 These fuses are wired into fuse blocks with connecters on either side made for easy plug in and unplug installation and removal.
 By fusing in this fashion, the BMS and the batteries are both protected.
 The tractive pack is also fused by a full power rated fuse as another layer of protection.
 The main fuse of the tractive system protects the system from overcurrent conditions.
 The charger fuses protect the charger from overcurrent at its input.
 While the charger output fuse protects the battery pack from overcurrent from the charger.
 The BMS voltage tap fuses protect the BMS unit from overcurrent from cell voltage measuring points.
-The GLV circuit fuse protects the components that comprise the 12V power to the motor controller is fused per manufacture recommendations.
+The GLV circuit fuse protects the components that comprise the 12V circuit from overcurrent conditions from the 12V battery.
+The GLV input that supplies power 12V power to the motor controller is fused per manufacture recommendations.
 Finally, the IMD HV lead fuses provide additional protection to the devices built in protection for the IMD's high voltage sensing terminals.